jtorreggiani/lam/README.md

 > **A modern abstract machine for logic programming and automated reasoning in AI systems.**

-LAM is a cutting-edge, high-performance abstract machine written in Rust that serves as the core for next-generation logic programming languages.
+LAM is high-performance abstract machine written in Rust that serves as the core for next-generation logic programming languages.
 Designed from the ground up with AI-intensive applications in mind, LAM supports unification, backtracking, arithmetic evaluation, lambda calculus, and dynamic clause management.
 Its innovative architecture enables efficient automated reasoning—making it ideal for research, production AI systems, and advanced knowledge representation.

 ---